ceblan/MATRIX_LXC/README.md

 5.  **Ansible** playbook that performs all previous task on host tsc-host-1.

-    Below there is an Ansible playbook that sets up the TSC-1 container (lxc) on the host **tsc-host-1**, performing all the tasks you've outlined:
+    Below there is an Ansible playbook that sets up the DEBIAN-11 container (lxc) on the host **tsc-host-1**, performing all the tasks you've outlined:

         ---
-        - name: Set up LXC container for a TSC
+        - name: Set up LXC container for a DEBIAN-11
           hosts: uberrimus # here should be tsc-host-1 instead
           become: yes
           #vars:
-          #  DEST: TSC-1  # remove this line if "--extra-vars "DEST=TSC-1" is passed when calling ansible-playbook
+          #  DEST: DEBIAN-11  # remove this line if "--extra-vars "DEST=DEBIAN-11" is passed when calling ansible-playbook

           tasks:
             - name: Install LXC